-Action 1 - Effective Operations Management allowed us to maintain a strong base of communication and efficiency, helping support the increase in our parent satisfaction as well as attendance and absenteeism rates.
+Action 1 - Effective Operations Management allowed us to maintain a strong base of communication and efficiency, including strong parent communication and record-keeping that supports a 0% dropout rate.

 Action 2 - Safe and Compliant Facility allowed us to maintain our "Good" FIT rating.
 There was a slight decline in perceptions of student safety, which will continue to be an area of focus.